Ancient Near Eastern cosmology: Sun

-Overall, the sun god's activities in night according to Sumerian and Akkadian texts proceeds according to a regular and systematic series of events: (1) The western door of heaven opens (2) The sun passes through the door into the interior of heaven (3) Light falls below the western horizon (4) The sun engages in certain activities in the netherworld like judging the dead (5) The sun enters a house, called the White House (6) The sun god eats the evening meal (7) The sun god sleeps in the chamber agrun (8) The sun emerges from the chamber (9) The eastern door opens and the sun passes through as it rises.
+Sumerian and Akkadian texts outline the sun god's nocturnal routine as a fixed sequence: (1) heaven's western door opens; (2) the sun passes through into heaven's interior; (3) light drops below the western horizon; (4) the sun performs netherworld duties such as judging the dead; (5) the sun enters the White House; (6) the sun god dines; (7) the sun god sleeps in the chamber agrun; (8) the sun emerges; (9) the eastern door opens and the sun passes through as it rises.
 In many ancient near eastern cultures, the underworld had a prominent place in descriptions of the sun journey, where the sun would carry out various roles including judgement related to the dead.

 In legend, many hero journeys followed the daily course of the sun god.
 These have been attributed to Gilgamesh, Odysseus, the Argonauts, Heracles and, in later periods, Alexander the Great.
 In the Epic of Gilgamesh, Gilgamesh reaches the cosmic mountain Mashu, which is either two mountains or a single twin-peaked mountain.
 Mashu acts as the sun-gate, from where the sun sets in its path to and out from the netherworld.
 In some texts, the mountain is called the mountain of sunrise and sunset.
 According to the Epic:

 The name of the mountain was Mashu.
-When [he] arrived at Mount Mashu, which daily guards the rising [of the sun,] – their tops [abut] the fabric of the heavens, their bases reach down to Hades – there were scorpion-men guarding its gate, whose terror was dread and glance was death, whose radiance was terrifying, enveloping the uplands – at both sunrise and sunset they guard the sun…
+When [he] arrived at Mount Mashu, which daily guards the rising [of the sun,] – their tops [abut] the fabric of the heavens, their bases reach down to Hades – there were scorpion-men guarding its gate, whose terror was dread and glance was death, whose radiance was terrifying, enveloping the uplands – at both sunrise and sunset they guard the sun...

-Another texts describing the relationship between the sun and the cosmic mountain reads:
+Another text linking the sun to the cosmic mountain states:

-O Shamash, when you come forth from the great mountain, When you come forth from the great mountain, the mountain of the deep, When you come forth from the holy hill where destinies are ordained, When you [come forth] from the back of heaven to the junction point of heaven and earth…A number of additional texts share descriptions like these.
+O Shamash, when you come forth from the great mountain, When you come forth from the great mountain, the mountain of the deep, When you come forth from the holy hill where destinies are ordained, When you [come forth] from the back of heaven to the junction point of heaven and earth...Several other texts offer similar descriptions.